AA90416/terraform-aws-infra-poc/README.md

 ## How to Use the Terraform Code
 1. Clone this repository to your local machine.
-2. Navigate to the terraform/ directory.
+3. Navigate to the terraform/ directory.
-3. Modify the variables in the `terraform.tfvars` file to suit your requirements.
+4. Modify the variables in the `terraform.tfvars` file to suit your requirements.
-4. Make the userdata.sh files executable using chmod +x userdata.sh before using them in Terraform.
+5. Make the userdata.sh files executable using chmod +x init_webserver.sh before using the script in Terraform.
-5. chmod +x init_webserver.sh to set as executable.
-6. Run `terraform init` to initialize the Terraform environment.
+7. Run `terraform init` to initialize the Terraform environment.
-7. Run `terraform plan -var-file="terraform.tfvars"` to preview the changes that will be applied.
+8. Run `terraform plan -var-file="terraform.tfvars"` to preview the changes that will be applied.
-8. Run `terraform apply -var-file="terraform.tfvars"` to create the AWS environment.
+9. Run `terraform apply -var-file="terraform.tfvars"` to create the AWS environment.

 ## Clean Up
 To remove the created infrastructure, run:  terraform destroy -var-file="terraform.tfvars